immunefi-team/Bounty_Boosts/Alchemix/30814 - [SC - Critical] Wrong calculation of boost amount in Voterpoke.md

 # Wrong calculation of boost amount in Voter.poke

-Submitted on Mon May 06 2024 10:29:36 GMT-0400 (Atlantic Standard Time) by @cryptoticky for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 6th 2024 at 16:29:36 UTC by @cryptoticky for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30814